circleci/circleci-docs/jekyll/_cci2/orbs-best-practices.md

 order: 1
 ---

-A collection best practices and strategies for authoring orbs.
+A collection of best practices and strategies for authoring orbs.
 CircleCI orbs are shareable packages of configuration elements, including jobs, commands, and executors.

 ## Guidelines